 Perhaps it was only himself . . .

-NEWS ANCHOR: Is the Constitution of the Individual directed toward any one particular governing authority?
+NEWS REPORTER: Is your “Constitution of the Individual” document directed toward any one particular governing authority?

 JAMES: Yes, because from a theoretical standpoint, individuals are unlikely to place tyranny upon themselves.

-NEWS ANCHOR: What is tyranny?
+NEWS REPORTER: What is tyranny?